 Federal sex trafficking offenses like prostitution, the trafficking of children, and the coercion of individuals into prostitution focus on the transportation of persons across state lines or international boundaries.
 It’s a federal offense to knowingly persuade, induce, entice, or coerce an individual to travel to engage in prostitution or other criminal sex acts and is punishable by a fine and up to 20 years in prison.

 Sex trafficking charges often occur alongside offenses that involve the sexual exploitation of minor children that crosses state lines.
-Transporting a person under 18 in interstate or foreign commerce for the purpose of engaging in prostitution or other criminal sex acts is a criminal violation that carries a penalty of a fine and/or minimum 10-year-prison sentence.
+Transporting a person under 18 in interstate or foreign commerce for the purpose of engaging in prostitution or other criminal sex acts is a criminal violation that carries a penalty of a fine and/or minimum 10-year-prison sentence if the minor is between the ages of 14 and 18 years old or a minimum 15-year prison sentence if the minor is younger than 14 years old.

 The Mann Act is a federal law that outlaws the use of interstate communication to coerce or engage someone into prostitution or other unlawful sexual activity, including minors.
 Convictions for sex trafficking of a minor don’t require the child to have actually engaged in a sexual act.
 For example, the distribution of photos of a nude minor for commercial gain or other forms of child pornography that crosses state lines is a felony offense.
 A defendant who uses federal mail service or other means, such as electronic communication, to persuade, induce, or coerce a person under 18 to engage in prostitution or other sex acts may face fines and/or a minimum sentence of at least 10 years and up to life behind bars.